-In this article, we will explain how casinos can be profitable in the long term and why nobody is able to make a solid profit at online casino games as a player.
-And fortunately, we will see that, as opposed to the online casino, it is possible to make a consistent profit with online sports betting.
-At the end of this article we will explain how Transparent Bets is able to be profitable in the long term with online sports betting.
-Ironically by using about the very same theoretical, statistical models that casinos relate on and apply as well.
+In this article, we will explain why casinos are profitable in the long run and why it is difficult for punters to make a profit at online casinos.
+We will also explain why Transparent Bets is able to be profitable in the long term with online sports betting.

-We will explain ‘the house edge’ with the help of the following example.
+We will explain the house edge with a simple example.
 Imagine a coin flip where you can bet on heads or tails.
 The odds should be 2 on each side, which means 50% probability of hitting one of the sides.
-Now, the odds at the casino do not represent the probabilities of a specific outcome correctly.
-In the case of the game ‘heads or tails’, a casino would set their odds for each outcome to 1.9.
-This will result in a long term profit for the casino.
-All of this is based on the law of large numbers, which is something we will elaborate on now.
+The odds at the casino do not represent the probabilities of a specific outcome correctly.
+In the case of heads or tails, a casino would set their odds for each outcome to 1.9, resulting in a long term profit for the casino.
+All of this is based on the law of large numbers.

-Let’s clarify this with our example, heads or tails.
-If we flipped a coin 100 times it may land on heads 62 times and tails 38 times, or heads 45 times and tails 55 times.
-In other words, the chance of hitting just as many heads as tails with such a small sample of coin flips is really small.
-But, as the number of tosses gets larger, the distribution of heads or tails evens out to about 50%.
+Let’s clarify this using the heads or tails example.
+If we flip a coin 100 times it may land on heads 62 times and tails 38 times, or heads 45 times and tails 55 times.
+The chance of hitting just as many heads as tails with such a small sample of coin flips is small.
+But, as the number of tosses increases, the distribution of heads or tails evens out to about 50%.
 The same principle can be applied to variance in sports betting.

 Roulette is one of the oldest and most popular casino games.
-In this game, players may choose to place bets on either a single number, various groupings of numbers, the colors red or black, whether the number is odd or even and some other selections.
-Altough these bets differ, they have one thing in common: over any volume of roulette spins, they are not profitable because of the house edge.
+Players may choose to place bets on either a single number, various groupings of numbers, the colors red or black, whether the number is odd or even and some other selections.
+All the bets have one thing in common: over any volume of spins, they are not profitable because of the house edge.

 With Transparent Bets, you have an edge over the bookmakers

-Although the same theories about the house edge can be applied to bookmakers, who also aim to have an edge over the punter, we at Transparent Bets are able to outsmart them and the competition, other bettors who lack the skill and knowledge.
-We can do this because bookmakers, in comparison to the online casino, can not always predict the probabilities of a particular outcome correctly.
-Although they also have an average built-in profit margin, they make mistakes.
+Although the same theories about house edge can be applied to bookmakers (who also aim to have an edge over the punter), we at Transparent Bets are able to outsmart them.
+We can do so because bookmakers, in comparison to the online casino’s, can’t predict the probabilities of a particular outcome correctly.
+Inevitably, they will make mistakes.

-In other words, the edge in sports betting isn’t fixed and predefined, it rather differs from time to time and game to game.
-These mistakes made by bookies will result in wrong odds in the bettor’s favor.
+In other words, the edge in sports betting isn’t fixed and predefined; it rather differs from time to time and game to game.
+The mistakes made by bookies will result in wrong odds in favour of the bettors.